top of page

 Website Switchover & App Creation

 Project Objective: The objective of the website project was to upgrade security, user experience, and increase online sales.
-It happened to culminate when Hazel's was closed to in-store shopping (by choice, not by regulation) at the start of the pandemic.
+It happened to culminate when Hazel's was closed to in-store shopping (by choice, not regulation) at the start of the pandemic.
 Online orders were the only mode of executing business at this point in time, so the project became critical.

-Outcome: Online sales increased substantially due to this project along with the shift in buying patterns and consumer habits during the pandemic.
+Results: Online sales increased substantially due to this project along with the shift in buying patterns and consumer habits during the pandemic.
 The user experience and upgrade opportunities were also positive outcomes of the website host provider switch.

 website.PNG